 3. Vampire Crab (Geosesarma sp.)

-If you’re looking for a small and colorful crab for your freshwater aquarium, the Vampire Crab is an excellent option.
-Known for their dark, almost black bodies and striking red or orange eyes, these crabs add a bit of drama to the aquarium.
+If you want to add a small and vibrant crab to your freshwater tank, the Vampire Crab is a perfect choice.
+These crabs are known for their bodies that are almost black and their striking red or orange eyes.
+They certainly add some drama to the tank.

 -